 Moving in with your spouse is a chance to get rid of all those mix-matched mugs collected over the years.
 Invest in a proper set once and for all.
 If you’re a latte lover, try these two-toned pantry mugs that have a wide opening—perfect for foam.
 This Le Creuset set is timeless and comes in a variety of colors that match their other top-rated products.
 If your style is more casual, each mug in this ceramic hand-painted set is slightly different in shape.
 These fine stoneware pieces are sophisticated and make a great addition to any dishware collection.

 Pitchers are an entertaining staple.
 Welcome friends and family over for dinner and serve them drinks in a practical (and elegant) pitcher.
 We love this classic “farm to table” piece that works as well for water as it does cocktails.
 This small pitcher doubles as a vase, and this glass one is perfect for ready-to-serve mixed drinks.

 Wine racks are a must for wine enthusiasts and even casual wine drinkers.
 Without proper storage, wine bottles can crowd countertops and take up precious kitchen space.
 Adding a rack to your registry not only offers a storage solution but doubles as a nice decor accent, too.
-This Curvo Wine Rack is an effortlessly stylish way to display your favorite bottles and while this geometric design is perfect for smaller spaces.
+This Oenophilia wine rack is an effortlessly stylish way to display your favorite bottles and while this wall design is perfect for smaller spaces.

 Once you start wearing a bathrobe you’ll wonder how you went years without one.
 You may not think to include a super cozy robe to your registry, but you and your spouse will be happy you did.
 We love this super plush design that comes in three colors (white, smoke, and graphite) and made with the softest Turkish cotton.
 It’s perfect for stepping out of the shower and those lazy Sunday mornings.